-Medically reviewed by Leigh Ann Anderson, PharmD Last updated on Apr 18, 2020.
+Medically reviewed by Leigh Ann Anderson, PharmD.
+Last updated on April 18, 2020.

-The average cash price of Humira without insurance is around $8,000 for 1 carton (2 pens) of 40 mg/0.4 mL, but most people never pay this price.
-Using an online coupon, the retail price can come down to around $5,800.
-Your actual cost will depend upon which Humira product you need and the strength, if you have insurance and your specific type of insurance.
+The average cash price of Humira (generic name: adalimumab) without insurance is around $6,240 for 1 carton (2 pens) of 40 mg/0.4 mL using an online coupon, but most people do not pay this much.
+Your actual cost will depend upon which Humira product you need and the strength, if you have insurance, and your specific type of insurance.